jorgeribeiro/us-visa-scheduler/README.md

     - Google Spreadsheet with a list of the last executions
     - UI that lists the result of the last executions
 - Successful reschedule delay is not working: the scheduler runs twice(?) after a successful reschedule
+    - Improve long delays: use hours or days instead of minutes
 - Extend it to work with Immigrant visa appointments
 - Use Serverless Framework to facilitate the deployment